-Management, with the participation of our Chief Executive Officer and Chief Financial Officer, conducted an evaluation of the effectiveness of our disclosure controls and procedures.
-Based upon this evaluation, our Chief Executive Officer and Chief Financial Officer concluded that our disclosure controls and procedures are effective as of May 31, 2020.
+Management, with the participation of our principal executive and financial officer, conducted an evaluation of the effectiveness of our disclosure controls and procedures.
+Based upon this evaluation, our principal executive and financial officer concluded that our disclosure controls and procedures are effective as of August 31, 2020.